Constrained by military censorship

-The Israeli media are free to be outspoken, which is rare in the Middle East.
-Nonetheless, despite the existence of independent media, journalists are subject to “military censorship.”
-The Israel Defense Forces often violate the rights of Palestinian journalists and journalists of other nations, especially when they are covering demonstrations.
-Under Israel’s system of administrative detention, Palestinian journalists can be held indefinitely without trial, without formal charge, and without notifying a lawyer.
-They are often accused of inciting violence, cooperating with terrorist organizations, or otherwise posing a threat to Israel’s security.
+The Israeli media are free to be outspoken— a rarity in the Middle East.
+Nonetheless, despite the existence of independent media, journalists are subject to “military censorship,” gag orders, and the hostility of members of the government.
+The Israel Defense Forces often violate the rights of Palestinian and foreign journalists, especially when they are covering demonstrations in the West Bank or Gaza Strip.
+Under Israel’s system of administrative detention, Palestinian journalists can be held indefinitely without trial, without formal charge, and without notification of a lawyer on the grounds that they are inciting violence, cooperating with terrorist organizations, or otherwise posing a threat to Israel’s security.

 101 in 2016